Inflation with Massive Spin-2 Ghosts: Inflation

 Here, $S_\text{end}$ denotes the value of $S$ at the end of inflation which is defined by $\text{max}$ $\{\epsilon(S=S_\text{end}),$ $\rvert\eta(S=S_\text{end})\rvert\}=1$.
 With this we may calculate expressions of $n_S$ and $r$ that depend only on the dimensionless couplings $\lambda$, $\beta$, $\gamma$ and $\kappa$, as $\mu$ is fixed after demanding the correct value for $M_\text{Pl}$ as in (\ref{PlanckIdent}).
 To constrain this model we use the latest data from the Planck satellite mission \cite{Akrami2020} and assume an inflation duration of $N_e \approx 50-60$ e-folds.
 To ensure our predictions are consistent with the Planck data, we constrain the parameter space of the dimensionless couplings so that it ultimately fulfills the scalar power spectrum amplitude $A_s$ constraints below.

-Predictions corresponding to the resulting coupling values below are displayed in (Fig.\,\ref{ns-r-prediction}).
+Predictions corresponding to the resulting coupling values below are displayed in Fig.~\!\ref{ns-r-prediction}.

-The ranges for the dimensionless couplings in (\ref{couplingvals}) result from incorporating the Planck constraint on $A_s$ (\ref{AsConstraint}).
-More parameter space was explored but did not yield promising predictions while being compatible with this constraint.
-We see that for the full range of possible e-folds, there are points that are compatible with even the tightest Planck constraints.
-We also see that the upper limit of our predictions for $r$ approaches the upper limits of linear inflation ($m \phi^3$), while the lower limits match those of Starobinsky inflation.
-The circles for linear and Starobinsky inflation in (Fig.\,\ref{ns-r-prediction}) represent the predictions for $N_e=50$ (left) and $N_e=60$ (right) e-folds respectively.
-The point labelled ``B$1$'' in (Fig.\,\ref{ns-r-prediction}) corresponds to the following benchmark values.
+These ranges for the dimensionless couplings\footnote{This choice of parameters corresponds to perturbative values where the logarithms, e.g. $\ln (S_*/v_S)$, do not grow too large during inflation.
+This ensures that the one-loop CW potential remains a good approximation during inflation and implies that additional RG-running effects are negligible.} are selected after incorporating the Planck constraint on $A_s$ (\ref{AsConstraint}).
+Though more parameter space was explored, it did not yield promising predictions while remaining compatible with this constraint.
+To highlight the effect of the $R^2$ and $C^2$ term on the $n_\mathrm{s}-r$ predictions, we display values for their coupling constants ($\gamma$ and $\kappa$) separately as color gradients in the upper ($\gamma$) and lower ($\kappa$) plot of Fig.~\!\ref{ns-r-prediction}.
+We see that for the full range of possible e-folds, there are points that are compatible with even the tightest Planck and BICEP/Keck constraints \cite{Akrami2020,BICEP:2021}.
+We also find that the upper limit of our predictions for $r$ approaches the upper limits of linear inflation ($m^3\phi$), while the lower limits match those of Starobinsky inflation.
+The circles for linear and Starobinsky inflation in Fig.~\!\ref{ns-r-prediction} represent the predictions for $N_e=50$ (left) and $N_e=60$ (right) e-folds respectively.
+The point labeled ``B$1$'' in Fig.~\!\ref{ns-r-prediction} corresponds to the following benchmark values.